yyjhao/docSum/report/report.md

 1. Articles consist of ideas
 1. Ideas flow
 1. Each sentence presents some ideas
-1. Ideas are expressed through words
+1. Ideas are expressed through words and references
 1. Overlap of words signifies relation of ideas

-We can then assume that a sentence is significant, thus _summarizing_, if ideas from many other sentences flow to it.
+We can then assume that a sentence is significant and expressing the main ideas, thus _summarizing_, if ideas from many other sentences flow to it.

-We further assume that by assembling a set of _summarizing_ sentences, we can produce a good summary.
+Thus, intuitively, by assembling a set of _summarizing_ sentences, we can produce a good summary.
 Further, to shorten the length of the summary, we should try to minimize overlaps among sentences in this set.

-## Construction of article graph
+## Construction of the article graph

-To make use of the assumptions, we formulate the article as a graph of sentences.
+With these assumptions, we formulate the article as a graph of sentences.

 Formally, we can build a complete graph $\mathcal{G} = (V, E)$, where $V$ is the set of sentences, and $\forall (u, v) \in E, weight(e) = relation(u, v)$.